AI CODE REVIEW

 Lengthy Review Cycles: Traditional reviews often involve detailed scrutiny and deliberation, resulting in longer review cycles.
 This delay can slow down the pace at which beginners receive feedback, subsequently hindering their immediate learning and development needs.

-Delayed Insights: Due to the extended timeline involved in manual reviews, the insights offered may become obsolete by the time they are delivered, especially in dynamic fields.
-Beginners miss out on timely interventions that could facilitate a smoother learning curve.
+Delayed Insights: Due to the extended timeline involved in manual reviews, the insights offered may become obsolete by the time they are received, especially in dynamic, human reviewers miss that on timely interventions that could facilitate a smoother learning curve.

-Considerations When Choosing Between AI and Traditional Methods
+What to Weigh When Deciding Between AI and Traditional Code Reviews

 Choosing between AI and traditional methods for learning coding can be daunting, especially for beginners.
 Both approaches offer unique advantages, and the best choice often depends on various factors, including resource availability and personal learning goals.
 In this section, we'll explore these key considerations to guide beginners in making an informed decision.